-1.3.2 Lines of Evidence: Paleoclimate
+1.3.2 Lines of evidence: paleoclimate

-With the gradual acceptance of evidence for geological 'deep time' in the 19th century came investigation of fossils, geological strata, and other evidence pointing to large shifts in the Earth's climate, from ice ages to much warmer periods, across thousands to billions of years.
+With the gradual acceptance of geological 'deep time' in the 19th century came investigation of fossils, geological strata, and other evidence pointing to large shifts in the Earth's climate, from ice ages to much warmer periods, across thousands to billions of years.
 This awareness set off a search for the causes of climatic changes.
 The long-term perspective provided by paleoclimate studies is essential to understanding the causes and consequences of natural variations in climate, as well as crucial context for recent anthropogenic climatic change.
-The reconstruction of climate variability and change over recent millennia began in the 1800s (Brückner, 1890; Stehr and von Storch, 2000; Coen, 2018, 2020).
-In brief, paleoclimatology reveals the key role of CO2 and other greenhouse gases in past climatic variability and change, the magnitude of recent climate change in comparison to past glacial-interglacial cycles, and the unusualness of recent climate change (Section 1.2.1.2 and Cross-Chapter Box 2.1; Tierney et al., 2020a).
+The reconstruction of climate variability and change over recent millennia began in the 1800s (Brückner et al., 2000; Brückner, 2018 [1890]; Coen, 2018, 2020).
+In brief, paleoclimatology reveals the key role of carbon dioxide and other greenhouse gases in past climatic variability and change, the magnitude of recent climate change in comparison to past glacial-interglacial cycles, and the unusualness recent climate change (Section 1.2.1.2; Cross Chapter Box 2.1 in Chapter 2; Tierney et al., 2020).
 FAQ 1.3 provides a plain-language summary of its importance.

-Paleoclimate studies reconstruct the evolution of Earth's climate over hundreds to billions of years using pre-instrumental historical archives, indigenous knowledge, and natural archives left behind by geological, chemical and biological processes (Figure 1.7).
+Paleoclimate studies reconstruct the evolution of Earth's climate over hundreds to billions of years using preinstrumental historical archives, indigenous knowledge and natural archives left behind by geological, chemical, and biological processes (Figure 1.7).
 Paleoclimatology covers a wide range of temporal scales, ranging from the human historical past (decades to millennia) to geological deep time (millions to billions of years).
-Paleoclimate reference periods are presented in Cross-Chapter Box 2.1.
+Paleoclimate reference periods are presented in Cross Chapter Box 2.1 in Chapter 2.

-Historical climatology aids near-term paleoclimate reconstructions using media such as diaries, almanacs and merchant accounts that describe climate-related events such as frosts, thaws, flowering dates, harvests, crop prices and droughts (Lamb, 1965, 1995; Le Roy Ladurie, 1967; Brázdil et al., 2005).
+Historical climatology aids near-term paleoclimate reconstructions using media such as diaries, almanacs, and merchant accounts that describe climate-related events such as frosts, thaws, flowering dates, harvests, crop prices, and droughts (Lamb, 1965, 1995; Le Roy Ladurie, 1967; Brázdil et al., 2005).
 Meticulous records by Chinese scholars and government workers, for example, have permitted detailed reconstructions of China's climate back to 1000 CE, and even beyond (Louie and Liu, 2003; Ge et al., 2008).
-Climatic phenomena such as large-scale, regionally and temporally distributed warmer and cooler periods of the past 2000 years were reconstructed from European historical records (Lamb, 1965, 1995; Le Roy Ladurie, 1967; Neukom et al., 2019).
+Climatic phenomena such as large-scale, regionally and temporally distributed warmer and cooler periods of the past 2000 years were originally reconstructed from European historical records (Lamb, 1965, 1995; Le Roy Ladurie, 1967; Neukom et al., 2019).

-Indigenous and local knowledge has played an increasing role in historical climatology, especially in areas where instrumental observations are sparse.
-Peruvian fishermen named the periodic El Niño warm current in the Pacific, which was linked by later researchers to the Southern Oscillation (Cushman, 2004).
-Inuit communities have contributed to climatic history and communitybased monitoring across the Arctic (Riedlinger and Berkes, 2001; Gearheard et al., 2010).
-Indigenous Australian knowledge of climatic patterns has been offered as a complement to sparse observational records (Green et al., 2010; Head et al., 2014), such as those of sealevel rise (Nunn and Reid, 2016).
-Ongoing research seeks to conduct further dialogue, utilize indigenous and local knowledge as an independent line of evidence complementing scientific understanding, and analyse their utility for multiple purposes, especially adaptation (Laidler, 2006; Alexander et al., 2011; IPCC, 2019c).
-Indigenous and local knowledge is used most extensively by IPCC WGII.
+Indigenous and local knowledge have played an increasing role in historical climatology, especially in areas where instrumental observations are sparse.
+Peruvian fishermen named the periodic El Niño warm current in the Pacific, linked by later researchers to the Southern Oscillation (Cushman, 2004).
+Inuit communities have contributed to climatic history and community based monitoring across the Arctic (Riedlinger and Berkes, 2001; Gearheard et al., 2010).
+Indigenous Australian knowledge of climatic patterns has been offered as a complement to sparse observational records (Green et al., 2010; Head et al., 2014), such as those of sea-level rise (Nunn and Reid, 2016).
+Ongoing research seeks to conduct further dialogue, utilise Indigenous and local knowledge as an independent line of evidence complementing scientific understanding, and analyse their utility for multiple purposes, especially adaptation (Laidler, 2006; Alexander et al., 2011; IPCC, 2019c).

+Indigenous and local knowledge are used most extensively by IPCC Working Group II.